peter88213/PyWriter/docs/devel/spec/types.md

 ## Export part descriptions

-Generate a new OpenDocument text document (odt) containing a **very brief synopsis** with part titles and part descriptions that can be edited and written back to yWriter format.
-File name suffix is `_parts`.
+Generate a new OpenDocument text document (odt) containing part titles and part descriptions that can be edited and written back to yWriter format.
+File name suffix is
+`_parts`.

 **Note:** Applies only to chapters marked